Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper, we constructed the topological $BF$ field theory in the presence of both twisted terms (e.g., $AAdA$ and $AAB$) and a $K$-matrix $BB$ term.
-In this TQFT, we are allowed to simultaneously explore the self-statistics of particles, particle-loop braiding, multi-loop braiding, Borromean Rings braiding, shrinking rules, and fusion rules, in order to reach a more complete field-theoretical description of anomaly-free $3$D topological orders.
+In this TQFT, we are allowed to simultaneously explore the self-statistics of particles, particle-loop braiding, multi-loop braiding, Borromean Rings braiding, shrinking rules, and fusion rules, in order to reach a more complete continuum-field-theoretical description of anomaly-free $3$D topological orders.
 We carefully explored the effect of $K$-matrix $BB$ term in two aspects: (i) self-statistics transmutation and (ii) confinement of excitations.
 Specially, we illustrated how a general $B B$ term with a coefficient matrix $K$ alternates the self-statistics of deconfined particle excitations through computing \textit{framed} Wilson loops.
-We found that the statistics angle of a particle excitation labeled by $\mathbf{l}=\left(e_1,e_2,\cdots,e_n\right)^T$ is given by $\theta=\pi \mathbf{l}^T \widetilde{K} \mathbf{l}$ where $\widetilde{K}_{ij}=\frac{K_{ij}}{N_i N_j}$.
+We found that the self-statistics of a particle excitation labeled by $\mathbf{l}=\left(e_1,e_2,\cdots,e_n\right)^T$ is given by $\Theta_{\mathbf{l}}=\exp\left(-\pi \mathbf{l}^T \widetilde{K} \mathbf{l}\right)$ where $\widetilde{K}_{ij}=\frac{K_{ij}}{N_i N_j}$ as shown in Eq.~(\ref{eq_general_formula_self}).
 The expression of this statistical angle is formally very similar to that of a $K$-matrix Chern-Simons theory~\cite{PhysRevB.42.8145,PhysRevB.46.2290}.
 We also examined in what situation, respectively, trivial fermions (fermionic trivial particles) and emergent fermions (fermionic particles that carry nontrivial gauge charges) are possible and how they influence braiding statistics and fusion rules studied in Ref.~\cite{PhysRevB.107.165117}.
-We found that if $3$-loop braiding and/or BR braiding are considered, the loops carry gauge fluxes from at least two different gauge subgroups.
-For those gauge subgroups whose gauge fluxes take part in $3$-loop braiding~\cite{wang_levin1} or BR braiding~\cite{yp18prl}, their gauge charges can only be carried by bosonic particle excitations.
-For example, when $G=\mathbb{Z}_{N_{1}}\times\mathbb{Z}_{N_{2}}$ and $3$-loop braidings are considered, emergent fermions are forbidden.
-A more general statement is shown in Theorem~\ref{thm_1}.
-Furthermore, we take BR topological order as an example to see how emergent fermion influences its fusion rules.
-For the future directions, it is interesting to write all compatibility conditions proposed in Ref.~\cite{zhang2021compatible} and the present work in a more symbolical way and compare the field-theoretical analysis and the mathematics of higher category.
-Due to the general belief on the bulk-boundary correspondence, we may examine the $(2+1)$D boundary theory by placing TQFTs on an open manifold, in order to understand compatibility from boundary.
-It is also important and challenging to provide a field-theoretical description about the non-Abelian 3-loop braidings in fermionic systems proposed in Ref.~\cite{2021NatnonAbelian3loop}.